ajread4/ctf-help/Reverse Engineering.md

 ### Detect It Easy
 Use [Detect It Easy](https://github.com/horsicq/Detect-It-Easy) to determine if something is packed and it's entry point.

+### CFF Explorer
+Use [CFF Explorer](https://ntcore.com/explorer-suite/) to look at executable, similar to Detect It Easy.

 ### UPX
 Some binaries are packed, you can use [UPX](https://github.com/upx/upx) to unpack binaries.